Azure/blackbelt-aks-hackfest/labs/day1-labs/06-monitoring-k8s.md

     ![](img/8-grafana_k8sdashboard.png)

     You should now have Prometheus and Grafana running in your Azure Kubernetes Service cluster and be able to see the Grafana Dashboard.

+Explore the Grafana dashboard to see different performance and usage metrics of your AKS cluster.